After many months of absence, in-person events will probably be a big hit in 2022, wherever your business is going.

 Better supported by technology

-Networking is such a dynamic topic that it’s impossible to ever stay very far ahead of its evolution; even these very short-term predictions are far from a sure thing.
+Networking is such a dynamic topic that it's impossible ever to stay very far ahead of its evolution; even these very short-term predictions are far from a sure thing.

 However, making an effort to observe what other companies and event holders are doing is always a good idea.